krupal21/Polynomials-Data-Structures/README.md

 OBJECTIVE

-Read the text file and create a linked list verion of the polynomial.
-Write code for all operations of polynimals and return a polynomial or value.
-Add and Subtract will return polynomials while evaluate will take in a number and evaluate the polynomail at a certain integer.
+Read the text file and create a linked list version of the polynomial.
+Write code for all operations of polynoimals and return a polynomial or value.
+Add and Subtract will return polynomials while evaluate will take in a number and evaluate the polynomial at a certain integer and return an integer.
 Test each operation throughly and utilize the text files given, but also create new ones to ensure every case is handled.

 Made using Eclipse(Java)